-12.9.B Starting Order
+12.10.B Starting Order

-For the first day of the Track Event, the starting order will be determined based on performance scrutineering.
-On subsequent days the start order will be determined based on the total number of Official FSGP Laps completed thus far
+For the first day of the Track Event, the starting order will be determined based on performance at Scrutineering.
+On subsequent days the start order will be determined based on the total number of Official FSGP Laps completed thus far.

-12.9.C Start Line
+12.10.C Start Line

 Solar cars will be released simultaneously from the starting line at the beginning of each day.
 Teams must report to their starting position 15 minutes prior to the beginning of the start time.
-Control of solar cars in the start-line area is under the direction of the Start-Line Officials.
-Teams not ready or who are returning to the track from the cold pit area must wait for a track official to clear them for the starting line and be sequenced into traffic.
+Control of solar cars in the start line area is under the direction of the Start Line Officials.
+Teams not ready or who are returning to the track from the cold pit area must wait for a Track Official to clear them for the starting line and be sequenced into traffic.

-12.9.D Delayed Start
+12.10.D Delayed Start